John Cooper Clarke: Since 2000

-Clarke toured the UK in 2014, giving performances which were well-reviewed by critics.
-On 21 March 2015, Clarke performed at the O2 Apollo Manchester.
-In July 2015, he contributed the opening verses of a poem to celebrate the 50th anniversary of the National Trust's Project Neptune, a campaign to protect 775 miles of coastline.
-Members of the public were asked to complete the poem.
+In 2016, Clarke collaborated with (ex-Stranglers) Hugh Cornwell on This Time It's Personal, comprising cover versions of songs important to both of them in their youth, including "MacArthur Park".
+It is the first (and only) time that Clarke has been recorded singing songs.
+The album was released by Sony on 14 October 2016.
+He also sings the Conway Twitty song "It's Only Make Believe"; Jerry Leiber and Phil Spector's "Spanish Harlem"; Ricky Nelson's "Sweeter Than You"; and Ritchie Valens' "Donna" on the album, among others.

 In March 2019, Clarke toured the US to promote his new poetry anthology, The Luckiest Guy Alive.
 He performed at Joe's Pub in New York.

 On 2024, Clarke performed sets in London, Nottingham, and Manchester as part of World Poetry Day (21 March) celebrations.